The Vantuna Research Group dive program is a certified scientific diving program that follows all AAUS scientific diver standards.

 AAUS, VRG, and Occidental Forms

 A series of very important forms can be found here.
 These form ensure that you (by AAUS standards) are healthy enough, smart enough, and skilled enough to dive.
 Accidents happen, but the more you are prepared the less likely they are to occur.
-Occidental College and the VRG require these forms in order for you to dive.
+Occidental College and the VRG require that AAUS divers provide proof of annual regulator service, have active dive insurance, and maintain current in first aid, CPR and DAN oxygen administration.
+Most diving occurs on Wednesday or Friday from 6 am until 3 pm.
+Many science students take two labs on one day in order to free up a day for diving.
+VRG divers are also required to work a minimum of 5 hours per week in the lab in order to be eligible to dive.

 As of January 1 2012, dives MUST be logged through Oxy’s AAUS Logging System.

 Cold water diving requires more equipment than many new divers anticipate.
 Our research is conducted year round, and in winter the water temperature can reach as low as 8ºC.
 These extreme conditions demand at least a 7mm full-body wetsuit, a hood, gloves, and booties.
-Many of our divers have purchased Body Glove X2 or Excursion, Henderson H2, Pinnacle, Aqualung SolaFX, or custom made suits.
+Any wetsuit 7mm or thicker will work.
+Our staff scientists prefer the Aqualung SolaFX, or custom made suits from local companies like JMJ and Coral Reef.
 The most important thing do think about when deciding on which wetsuit to buy is fit: it should be snug, but not uncomfortable.
 A good new wetsuit costs between $250 and $500.
 A hood, booties, and gloves will cost another $100 to $150.
 Wetsuits can last between 2 and 4 years, depending on how much diving is done.
-At up to 200 dives per year, my wetsuits begin to disintegrate after about 6 months

 A variety of BCs are available and range from $300 to over $500.
 Our divers wear a variety of weight systems, including integrated, soft-pack weight belts, solid lead weight belts, or a leaded backplate.
 There are BCs that are cut for women, such as the Seaquest Libra which offer a more comfortable fit for female divers.